christianlund2/fantasy-fanatics/README.md

 ### Existing Features
 1 Navigation Bar
 - Fully responsive, links to the Home Page, Featured Articles and Contact sections of the website.
-- Allows the user to easily jump between sections.
+- Fixed header allows the user to easily jump between sections.

 Navbar.pic